-6.4.15 No settlements within the SDNPA Local Plan identified to provide new housing have been identified that feed into Portsmouth Harbour SPA.
-As such, this impact pathway can be screened out.
+7.4.15 No settlements within the SDNPA Local Plan identified to provide new housing have been identified that feed into Portsmouth Harbour SPA.
+As such, it can be concluded that there will be no adverse effect on this European site.